 Skip to main content

-129+ BBQ cuts organized by protein type — with target internal temperatures, estimated cook times, stall guidance, and wood pairing recommendations.
+Organized by protein.
+Each entry includes target internal temperatures, estimated cook times, stall guidance, and wood pairing recommendations.
 Built from USDA food safety guidelines and documented pitmaster practice.
+Full-text search and cook logging available in the free PitLog app.

-Cuts by Protein Type
+Cuts by protein type.

 Beef